 General Tips for Visiting Madrid

 Here are a few general things to consider before heading to Madrid.
-Some of these things can be said for other cities as well but it’s good to know for Madrid specifically since Lisa has been there.
+Some of these things can be said for other Spanish cities as well but it’s good to know for Madrid specifically since Lisa has been there.
 We actually wrote a massive post on Spain trip planning if you are planning a Spain itinerary for any number of days.
 Check it out!

 Of course, there are lots of things to do in Madrid in summer.
 It’s certainly a popular time to visit.
 However, Madrid in the summer gets HOT!
 Since it is in the middle of the country, there is no cool ocean breeze so be prepared for lots of heat.